openvinotoolkit/model_server/docs/model_server_rest_api_kfs.md

 Besides numerical values, it is possible to pass binary inputs using Binary Data extension:

 As a JPEG / PNG encoded images - in this case binary encoded data is loaded by OVMS using OpenCV which then converts it to OpenVINO-friendly data format for inference.
-Input is treated as encoded image when datatype is `BYTES` and model shape has 4 dimensions.
+Input is treated as encoded image when datatype is `BYTES` and model or pipeline have 4 (or 5 in case of [demultiplexing](demultiplexing.md)) shape dimensions.
 Every batch the BYTES input needs to be preced by 4 bytes, litte endian, that contains its size.

 ```JSON
 Content-Type: application/octet-stream